11 Things You Should Never Keep in Your Purse

 • Consider using a receipt tracking app for business expenses.

 • Most receipts are printed on thermal paper, which often contains Bisphenol A (BPA).
 This chemical can be harmful to your health.
+This is something I learned recently, so now I try to never touch receipts!

 5. Unprotected Phone